coditori/highly-skilled-job-offers/README.md

 <p align="center"><img src="files/job_offer.jpg" /></p>

 ## Contribution ♡
-If you found my repo helpful please give it a star, as it motivates me to update such kinds of info and help the community, if you have some comments or some improvements please feel free to send a pull request.
+If you found my repo helpful please give it a star 👍, don't just clone it 🤗, as it motivates me to update such kinds of info and help the community, if you have some comments (please share that on [Discussions](https://github.com/coditori/highly-skilled-job-offers/discussions) section) or some improvements please feel free to send a pull request.
 It would be perfect to translate this repo into multiple languages ^_^

 ## Table of content (click to open):
 0. [How to choose a country for living in?](#0--how-to-choose-a-country-for-living-in)